-Approximately 850 people participated in the 2016 Marche du Premier Mars, as well as 180 Swiss soldiers.
+Approximately 850 people participated in the 2016 Marche du Premier Mars.
+This included 180 Swiss soldiers.
 Participants could choose one of two routes, either starting at the Maison de l’Absinthe in Môtiers or at the Château de Monts in Le Locle.
 I opted for the 30-kilometer route from Môtiers.
-Before we started walking, I sampled a piece of Taillaule, a delicious brioche loaf at the absinthe museum, and then had some of the Swiss military chocolate provided by the soldiers at various stops for ravitaillement (refueling) along the way.
+Before we started walking, I sampled a piece of Taillaule, a delicious brioche loaf at the absinthe museum.
+Then, I had some of the Swiss military chocolate provided by the soldiers at various stops for ravitaillement (refueling) along the way.

-The Swiss military chocolate, which I really like, is a milk chocolate bar with crunchy corn flakes, as well as cola extract with caffeine.
-It seems like a good chocolate bar for breakfast, doesn’t it?
+The Swiss military chocolate, which I really like, is a milk chocolate bar with crunchy corn flakes.
+It also contains cola extract with caffeine.
 From several sources, I’ve learned that Swiss military officers actually have a different chocolate bar made of a fine, dark chocolate, which I have yet to see.
-I also tried some Swiss military biscuits, which are crisp and slightly sweet.
-(As an aside, my friend told me about participating in a competition among his fellow soldiers to try and eat three of these biscuits in one minute without a drink.
+I also tried some crisp and slightly sweetened military biscuits.
+(As an aside, my friend told me about participating in a competition among his fellow soldiers.
+They tried to eat three of these biscuits in one minute without a drink.
 He said the first one is easy, but after that it’s much harder!).

-For lunch, we sat in the Salle Communale in Rochefort and had a hearty meal of vegetable soup, thick slices of bread and cheese, and an apple.
+For lunch, we sat in the Salle Communale in Rochefort.
+They served us a hearty meal of vegetable soup, thick slices of bread and cheese, and an apple.
 My friend treated me to a cold Boxer beer, and we continued on our hike until the Château.
-I had read beforehand that tripe was a traditional dish served for Neuchâtel’s independence day, and was hoping to try some at lunch, but at the same time I felt a sense of relief at having avoided it…
+I had read beforehand that tripe was a traditional dish served for Neuchâtel’s independence day.
+While I hoped to try some at lunch, at the same time I felt a sense of relief at having avoided it.

 Tripes à la Neuchâteloise

-Tripe comes from a cow’s stomach, and you’ll find it served at restaurants as Tripes à la Neuchâteloise around the time of Premier Mars in the canton of Neuchâtel.
-The tripe I’ve seen sold at supermarkets around town is typically pre-cooked for your convenience.
+Tripe comes from a cow’s stomach.
+You’ll find it served at restaurants as Tripes à la Neuchâteloise around the time of Premier Mars in the canton of Neuchâtel.
+The tripe sold at supermarkets around town is typically pre-cooked for your convenience.
 If you’re using raw tripe, one of my Neuchâtel cookbooks (Neuchâtel à Table, Marcel North and Jacques Montandon) recommends cooking it first for about five hours in salted water.

 Recipes for Tripes à la Neuchâteloise typically call for the pre-cooked tripe to be simmered in bouillon with either wine, vinegar or lemon juice.
-When it’s done, the usual accompaniments are potatoes, vinaigrette, mayonnaise, onions and capers–seems like a lot of strong flavors to mask the taste and texture of the tripe, but since I haven’t tried it yet, I must keep an open mind…
+The usual accompaniments are potatoes, vinaigrette, mayonnaise, onions and capers.
+It seems like a lot of strong flavors to mask the taste and texture of the tripe.